 Moscow to St Petersburg.
 The Novodivichy Convent, baroque-style Moscow architecture at its finest, was a retreat – at times enforced – for some of Russia’s most famous noblewomen.
 In the afternoon travel by train (business class) from Moscow to St Petersburg.
 Dinner is included in the hotel upon arrival.

+St Petersburg.
 A morning visit and time for lunch at the summer palace at Pavlovsk, a well restored, graceful neo-classical Great Palace with encircling wings, built in part by Scotsman Charles Cameron.
 Continue by coach and fly to London Heathrow, arriving at c.
-5.00pm.
+6.00pm.

 Price, per person

-Flights (Euro Traveller) with British Airways (Airbus A320); business class train travel from Moscow to St Petersburg (lucnch is included), travel by private coach throughout; a private concert in Moscow with the Dominant Quartet; accommodation as described below; breakfasts, 1 picnic lunch, 5 dinners with wine; all admissions; all tips for drivers, restaurant staff, guides; all state and airport taxes; the services of the lecturer and a national guide. .
+Inbound flights direct (Euro Traveller) with British Airways (Airbus A320) and outbound (two flights with a stop) SAS Scandinavian Airlines (Airbus A 320); business class train travel from Moscow to St Petersburg (a meal is included), travel by private coach throughout; a private concert in Moscow with the Dominant Quartet; accommodation as described below; breakfasts, 1 picnic lunch, 5 dinners with wine; all admissions; all tips for drivers, restaurant staff, guides; all state and airport taxes; the services of the lecturer and a national guide.

 Details of opera and ballet performances in St Petersburg will be sent to participants about one month before the tour and tickets can be requested.